ECIP 1111: Olympia EVM and Protocol Upgrades Source

 The Olympia Upgrade is intentionally limited in scope to EIP-1559 and EIP-3198.
 However, additional Ethereum protocol improvements have been reviewed as potential candidates for future adoption.
 The table below categorizes relevant EIPs based on their compatibility with Ethereum Classic’s Proof-of-Work model, utility to developers, and alignment with ETC’s principles of immutability, simplicity, and sovereignty.

 Note: The EIPs listed below are not included in ECIP-1111.
-Their adoption would require a new ECIP, community consensus, and successful testnet validation under the ECIP-1000 process.*
+Their adoption would require a new ECIP, full community consensus under ECIP-1000, and successful Mordor Testnet validation before mainnet activation.

 ✅ Candidates for Future Inclusion